• Skip to primary navigation

 Start your driving tour in the Village of Oak Creek south of Sedona and see Bell Rock and Courthouse Butte.
 As you travel up Highway 179, you’ll see the turnoff for Cathedral Rock and get a sneak peek of this most-photographed red rock formation.

-See also Who named the Grand Canyon?
+See also Can you stay at the bottom of the Grand Canyon?

 Is Sliderock free?